 Now it’s time to anodize.
 Before anodizing, it’s very helpful to consult a color chart.
 Each voltage gives the niobium a specific color; by having a chart on hand, you can plan which colors you want to use on your piece.
 One typically anodizes the metal after forming it; however, sometimes anodizing a piece of sheet metal before forming can result in some very unique color combinations.
 In the following video Bill Seeley gives a great demonstration of how to anodize reactive metals:

 Niobium is an awesome hypoallergenic, tarnish-resistant, lustrous gray metal that can be transformed easily and anodized in brilliant colors.
 Give Rio Grande a call today and see how anodized niobium can benefit your work!
 Want to learn more about this unique process?
-Visit the Niobium and Titanium landing page presented by Rio Grande and Reactive Metals Studio.
+Visit Rio’s articles and videos page for more information.
 Also, be sure to check out Rio’s Niobium & Titanium Jewelry board on Pinterest for more inspiring examples of this technique!